ome/omero-guide-introduction/docs/data-management.rst

 #.
 Duplicate two Projects of another user in read-annotate group type.
    This will duplicate also the Datasets linked to those Projects as welll as Images linked to those Datasets.
-   Here we specify some reference classes of objects that we do not want to duplicate, even though they are linked to the objects we are duplicating.
+   Here we specify some classes of objects that we do not want to duplicate (`reference-classes`), even though they are linked to the objects we are duplicating.
 Instead, the duplicated objects will be linked to these `reference-classes` of objects.
    We can also specify classes that we explicitly do want to duplicate using the `duplicate` argument.
-In this example, we specify all Annotations as reference-classes, but a subset of these (Comments and LongAnnotations such as Ratings) are `duplicate-classes`.
+In this example, we specify all Annotations as `reference-classes`, but a subset of these (Comments and LongAnnotations such as Ratings) are `duplicate-classes`.
 This means that the duplicated Projects will be linked to the original annotations such as Tags,